Lenny (bot): Distribution

 Though other chatbots had been developed earlier, Lenny was the first one to be released for free on a public server and could be accessed by anyone.
 Recordings of conversations with the bot are widely shared online on websites such as Reddit and YouTube.
 Though "Mango" only intended Lenny to be used against dishonest telemarketers, such as scammers, he does not mind it being used against callers who are merely annoying.
-The bot has also been used against political campaigners, such as a supporter of Pierre Poilievre in the 2015 Canadian federal election, and Donald Trump in the 2016 United States elections.
+The bot has also been used against political campaigners, such as a supporter of Pierre Poilievre in the 2015 Canadian federal election.